clamsproject/aapb-annotations/README.md

 # AAPB-CLAMS Annotation Repository
-This repository contains datasets from manual annotation projects in [AAPB](https://americanarchive.org/) - [CLAMS](https://clams.ai) collaboration.
+This repository contains datasets from manual annotation projects in [GBH](https://www.wgbh.org/) & [AAPB](https://americanarchive.org/) - [CLAMS](https://clams.ai) collaboration.

 ## Project Information
-[GBH](https://www.wgbh.org/) and the American Archive of Public Broadcasting (AAPB) have involved the CLAMS team in a collaboration to develop metadata creation systems for digital archives of public media
-(primarily video and audio from publicly-funded tv shows and radio broadcasts).
+GBH and AAPB have involved the CLAMS team to develop metadata creation systems for digital archives of public media (primarily video and audio from publicly-funded tv shows and radio broadcasts).
-This will facilitate the research and preservation of significant historical content from such media.
+This will facilitate the research and preservation of significant historical content from this media collection.
-The process of archiving, summarizing and extracting-metadata from this media could eventually be automatic.
+Parts of the process of archiving, summarizing and extracting metadata from media assets could eventually be automatic.
 This repository/endeavor provides training and evaluation data for the Computer Vision and Machine Learning tools in this process.
 Data collected is used to evaluate the success of the tools.
-Then, the tools will be trained on larger batches of data to automatically retrieve information important to the archival process.
+Then, the tools will be trained on large batches of data to automatically retrieve information important to the archival process.

 ## Structure of This Repository/Directory